coreymaps/cs/content/authors/corey/_index.md

 # - Visitors
 ---

-I study hazards and disasters that occur in transboundary, fragile and conflicted-affected situations.
-I was trained in geology and took an early interest in active remote sensing of Earth surface dynamics, namely technologies such as synthetic aperture radar to monitor earth surface deformation.
-As a PhD student in the Department of Earth and Environmental Sciences at the [CUNY Grad Center](https://www.gc.cuny.edu/earth-and-environmental-sciences), I develop and apply scientific algorithms to study hydrologic hazards, disaster impacts, and the physical and environmental aspects of war and conflict.
-My work interrogates the interrelationships between conflict and cooperation with hazards and disasters through the gaze of satellite remote sensing.
+I study hazards and disasters in transboundary, fragile and conflict-affected situations.
+My dissertation research at the [CUNY Grad Center](https://www.gc.cuny.edu/earth-and-environmental-sciences) utilizes satellite remote sensing, geophysical, and environmental data to study hazards, disasters, and the physical and environmental aspects of war and conflict.
+My work interrogates the interrelationships between conflict and cooperation with hazards and disasters primarily through the gaze of satellite remote sensing.

-I was born and raised in Berkeley, CA and am currently based in New York City.
-I sit at the [Department of Earth and Atmospheric Sciences](https://www.ccny.cuny.edu/eas) at the City College of New York in Harlem where I teach undergraduate-level laboratory sections introducing students to the earth and environmental sciences.
+In addition to publishing in peer-reviewed academic journals, my work supporting visual investiagtions at the intersection of conflict and environment has appeared in [BBC](https://www.bbc.com/news/world-asia-57845156), the [Guardian](https://www.theguardian.com/world/2019/jul/19/israeli-spraying-of-herbicide-near-gaza-harming-palestinian-crops), and in [contemporary art exhibitions](https://u-jazdowski.pl/en/programme/exhibitions/forensic-architecture?tid=t_content) on environmental violence.